Kitware/CMake/Help/prop_tgt/BUILD_RPATH.rst

 Other settings that affect the build-tree runtime path include:

+* The :variable:`CMAKE_SKIP_RPATH` variable completely disables runtime paths in both the build tree and install tree.

 * The :prop_tgt:`SKIP_BUILD_RPATH` target property disables setting any runtime path in the build tree.